-Each evening when mooring up, the crew will make a note of our location along with the nearest road access and also gps data which may be given to emergency services in the unlikely event of needing emergency assistance.
+Each evening when mooring up, the crew will make a note of our location using ' What 3 Words' along with the nearest road access which may be given to emergency services in the unlikely event of needing emergency assistance.

 That’s all gotten a bit serious and long winded hasn’t it?

 It would have been easier just to say:

 We’ll make you as welcome as possible and take as good care of you as we can – in exchange for mutual respect and you embracing our life afloat!

 Frequently Asked Questions